Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

 The symbolic execution of expressions by the eval function is defined in \fig~\ref{fig:eval-rules}.
 Using the current symbolic state, eval evaluates an expression to a symbolic value $t$ and returns $t$ and the current state to the continuation $Q$.
 Variable values are looked up in the symbolic store and returned.
 For $op(\overline{e})$, its arguments $\overline{e}$ are each evaluated to their symbolic values $\overline{t}$.
 A symbolic value $op'(\overline{t})$ is then created and returned with the state after evaluation.
 Each $op$ has a corresponding symbolic value $op'$ of the same arity.
 For example, $e_1 + e_2$ results in the symbolic value $add(t_1,t_2)$ where $e_1$ and $e_2$ evaluate to $t_1$ and $t_2$ respectively.

 Finally, the most interesting rule is for fields $e.f$.
 The receiver $e$ is first evaluated to $t$ resulting in a new state $\sigma_2$.
-Then, eval looks for a heap chunk for $t.f$ first in the current heap $h$.\footnote{Note that heap lookup in eval also looks for heap chunks that are aliases (according to the path condition) to the chunk in question.} If a chunk exists, then the heap read succeeds and $\sigma_2$ and the chunk's snapshot $\delta$ is returned to the continuation.
-If a chunk does not exist in $h$, then eval looks for a chunk in the optimistic heap $\oh$.
-Similarly, the heap read succeeds if a chunk is found, and its snapshot is returned with $\sigma_2$.
+Then, eval looks for a heap chunk for $t.f$ first in the current heap $h$.\footnote{Heap lookup in eval also looks for heap chunks that are aliases (according to the path condition) to the chunk in question.} If a chunk exists, then the heap read succeeds and $\sigma_2$ and the chunk's snapshot $\delta$ is returned to the continuation.
+If a chunk does not exist in $h$, then eval looks for a chunk in the optimistic heap $\oh$, and if found the chunk's snapshot is returned with $\sigma_2$.
 If a heap chunk for $t.f$ is not found in either heap, then the heap read can still succeed when $\sigma_2$ is imprecise.
-In this case, $\sigma_2$'s imprecision optimistically provides access to $t.f$.
-Therefore, a run-time check for $\phiAcc{e_t.f}$ is created and added to $\sigma_2$'s set of run-time checks (as highlighted in blue).
+As long as $t \neq \enull$ does not contradict the current path condition $\sigma_2.\pi$ (the call to \predicate{assert}, Appendix \fig~\ref{fig:check-assert-funcs}), $\sigma_2$'s imprecision optimistically provides access to $t.f$.
+Therefore, a run-time check for $\phiAcc{e_t.f}$ is created and added to $\sigma_2$'s set of run-time checks (highlighted in blue).
 Note that $e_t.f$ is used in the check rather than $t.f$, because---unlike $t$ which is a symbolic value---the expression $e_t$ can be evaluated at run time.
-Specifically, \predicate{translate} (described in the supplementary material, \fig~\ref{fig:algorithm-translate}) is called on $t$ with the current state $\sigma_2$ to compute $e_t$.
+Specifically, \predicate{translate} (described in Appendix \fig~\ref{fig:algorithm-translate}) is called on $t$ with the current state $\sigma_2$ to compute $e_t$.
 Additionally, the AST element $e.f$ is used to denote the check's location.